Below are examples of some of the resources and services on campus for our students.

 Immigration Response Team members are available to talk with individuals who are looking for legal assistance and need information about where to get help.
-In addition, they keep a running list of campus and community resources available on their website.
+In addition, they keep a running list of campus and community resources.

 National Center for Faculty Development and Diversity Institutional Membership

 As part of their ongoing commitment to recruiting and retaining an excellent faculty, the University of Minnesota Twin Cities has become an institutional member of the National Center for Faculty Development and Diversity (NCFDD).
 The NCFDD is an independent professional development, training, and mentoring community of faculty members, postdoctoral scholars, and graduate students.
 Graduate students are invited to register under the auspices of our institutional membership.

 The University of Minnesota-Twin Cities offers over 300 student groups with a cultural/diversity focus.
 The Graduate School Diversity Office lists a number of community organizations and academic and professional support resources